5 Steps to Kick Start Strategic Workforce Planning

 Firstly, they will have a love of technology and data analytics.
 The SWP manager will add value by linking insights from macro trends to internal data on profit pools, employee costs, and the effectiveness of long-term investments in recruitment, development and retrenchment.

-Third, and probably most important, is the ability to credibly engage with senior stakeholders to bring them along on a journey.
+Finally, and of the upmost importance, is the ability to credibly engage with senior stakeholders to bring them along on a journey.
 Effective SWP will catalyse a change in thinking and this journey may be uncomfortable.
 Great SWP executives will build the case for the change and encourage people along the process.

 3. Answer the key questions